smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 # Puzzle #65 - Home Listings

-You are presented with a dataset of home listings, each with a unique Home ID and a Status.
+You are presented with a dataset of home listings, each with a unique `Home ID` and a `Status`.
 Your objective is to assign a grouping key to each record based on specific conditions.
 A new grouping key should be initiated whenever a record is in the status `New Listing` or `Relisted`.
 Each subsequent record, following either of these statuses, should inherit the same grouping key until the next occurrence of `New Listing` or `Relisted`.

 | Listing ID | Home ID |     Status     |
 |------------|---------|----------------|